DATA-606-SPRING-2022/David_DATA606/README.md

 Below we use Chicago as the example of the process in determining the parameters.
 This will describe the process for determining p, d, q, and m.
 The seasonal parameters are not illustrated.
 The other cities followed a similar process.

 For determining p, the ACF plot is used.
-From review of the plot, we will approximate <b>p to be 2</b> as it is the maximum lag with a value in th ACF plot external to the confidence interval shaded in blue.
+From review of the plot, we will approximate <b>p to be 2</b> as it is the maximum lag with a value in the ACF plot external to the confidence interval shaded in blue.

    <img src='https://github.com/dfdatascience/David_DATA606/blob/main/images/arima01_chicagoacfplot.png' width='50%'>